Trench: Civil engineering

 In the civil engineering fields of construction and maintenance of infrastructure, trenches play a major role.
 They are used for installation of underground infrastructure or utilities (such as gas mains, water mains, communication lines and pipelines) that would be obstructive or easily damaged if placed above ground.
 Trenches are needed later for access to these installations for service.
 They may be created to search for pipes and other infrastructure whose exact location is no longer known ("search trench" or "search slit").
 Finally, trenches may be created as the first step of creating a foundation wall.
 Trench shoring is often used in trenchworks to protect workers and stabilise the steep walls.

 An alternative to digging trenches is to create a utility tunnel.
 Such a tunnel may be dug by boring or by using a trench for cut-and-cover construction.
 The advantages of utility tunnels are the reduction of maintenance manholes, one-time relocation, and less excavation and repair, compared with separate cable ducts for each service.
 When they are well mapped, they also allow rapid access to all utilities without having to dig access trenches or resort to confused and often inaccurate utility maps.

 An important advantage to placing utilities underground is public safety.
 Underground power lines, whether in common or separate channels, prevent downed utility cables from blocking roads, thus speeding emergency access after natural disasters such as earthquakes, hurricanes, and tsunamis.

 In some cases, a large trench is dug and deliberately preserved (not filled in), often for transport purposes.
 This is typically done to install depressed motorways, open railway cuttings, or canals.
 However, these large, permanent trenches are significant barriers to other forms of travel, and often become de facto boundaries between neighborhoods or other spaces.

 Military engineering

 Trenches have often been dug for military purposes.
 In the pre-firearm era, they were mainly a type of hindrance to an attacker of a fortified location, such as the moat around a castle (this is technically called a ditch).
 An early example of this can be seen in the Battle of the Trench, a religious war, one of the early battles fought by Muhammad.

 With the advent of accurate firearms, trenches were used to shelter troops.
 Trench warfare and tactics evolved further in the Crimean War, the American Civil War and World War I, until systems of extensive main trenches, backup trenches (in case the first lines were overrun) and communication trenches often stretched dozens of kilometres along a front without interruption, and some kilometres further back from the front line.
+The area of land between trenches in trench warfare is known as "No Man's Land" because it often offers no protection from enemy fire.
 After WW1 had concluded, the trench became a symbol of WW1 and its horrors.